-The deletion of the distal portion of the short arm of chromosome 4 (4p) is responsible for the symptoms that characterize this chromosomal disorder.
-It is believed that band 16.3 on chromosome 4p (4p16.3) is the critical region for the disorder, meaning that deletion of this area leads to full expression of Wolf-Hirschhorn syndrome.
-(In order for researchers to clearly refer to the thousands of genes that may be present on one chromosome, both the long arm (q) and short arm (p) of each chromosome are divided into many bands that are numbered.)
+Deletion of part of the short arm of chromosome 4 (4p) causes this disorder.
+It is believed that a portion of band 16.3 on chromosome 4p (4p16.3) is the “critical region” for the disorder, meaning that deletion of this area leads to full expression of Wolf-Hirschhorn syndrome.

-Wolf-Hirschhorn syndrome is an extremely rare disorder that is apparent at birth.
-Studies undertaken about 25 years ago suggested that the disorder occurred once in about 50,000 live births with a female to male ratio of 2:1.
-More recent studies suggest that the disorder is underestimated because of misdiagnosis.
+WHS is an extremely rare disorder.
+Studies undertaken about 25 years ago suggested that the disorder occurred in approximately 1 in about 50,000 live births with a female to male ratio of 2:1.
+More recent studies suggest that the frequency of the disorder is underestimated because of misdiagnosis.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010

 Some current clinical trials also are posted on the following page on the NORD website: